aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/determine-line-break/_index.md

 type: docs
 weight: 70
 url: /net/determine-line-break/
+description: Learn more about how to determinate a line break of multi-line TextFragment.
 ---
 # Determine Line Break

 ## Track Line Breaking of Multi-Line TextFragment

 Aspose.PDF for .NET offers logging (tracking) background processing (line breaking) of multi-line text fragments in text adding scenarios.
 You can use the GetNotifications() method of Page Class as follows, in order to track line breaking of text fragment:

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.